ashwkun/BOXBOXBOX-F1/README.md

-# BOX.
-BOX. - The Ultimate F1 Companion
+# BOX BOX•BOX. - Because antigravity is free and i love f1

-**BOX.
-BOX.** is a modern, high-performance Android application designed to provide Formula 1 enthusiasts with a comprehensive and immersive race weekend experience.
+**BOX BOX•BOX.** is a modern, high-performance Android application designed to provide Formula 1 enthusiasts with a comprehensive and immersive race weekend experience.
 Built with cutting-edge Android technologies, it delivers real-time data, news, and multimedia content in a sleek, dark-themed interface.

 ## 📱 Application Overview